uChip/RFM69W_BOB/README.md

 ## Distribution License

-All PCB designs in this repo are Public Domain.
-No liability accepted.
+You may use this PCB design however you like but no liability is accepted.